 I make no claims here to have duplicated their recipe, but I do think that I've come up with something that is not only close, but perhaps even a little better (more about that later when we get to the dressing).

 There are a few things that must take place to make this salad perfect…and we are going for perfection here.
-The lettuce must be fresh and crisp (romaine), the chicken must be tender and flavorful, the almonds must be perfectly toasted and the bean thread noodles, well they must be fried (oh dear).
+The lettuce must be fresh and crisp (they use iceberg, but I like romaine), the chicken must be tender and flavorful, the almonds must be perfectly toasted and the bean thread noodles, well they must be fried (oh dear).
 Then there’s the dressing, but we’ll get to that.

 Let’s talk about the chicken.
 It’s so easy to overcook chicken breasts and create dry, chewy chunks of tasteless protein.
 So let’s stop doing that, OK?
 Let’s make moist, flavorful, tender bites of chicken that actually make you want to eat them.
 It’s not hard, really.
 Here are my 3 steps to perfectly cooked chicken breasts that you can use for any recipe calling for previously cooked chicken breast meat.